nextcloud/whiteboard/README.md

 1. Use Redis for shared session state
 2. Configure load balancer with session stickiness
 3. Redis Streams handles WebSocket scaling automatically
+4. Redis is required for multi-node clusters; socket and room session keys use TTLs instead of global clears so restarting a node does not erase active state on its peers

 ## Benchmarking & Capacity Planning